OpenSlides/openslides-backend/docs/actions/motion_category.number_motions.md

   - `D`: `" "` if `meeting/motions_number_with_blank` is set, else `""`
   - `E`: Take the value of the counter for the lead motion of the motion.
 Fill it with leading zeros until the `meeting/motions_number_min_digits` number of digits is reached.
 Increase the counter.

-Check new numbers: if there is a non-affected motion in the meeting which has one of the fresh calculated numbers, [return a nice error](https://github.com/OpenSlides/OpenSlides/blob/stable/3.4.x/server/openslides/motions/numbering.py#L230).
+If there is a non-affected motion in the meeting which has one of the freshly calculated numbers, [it returns an error](https://github.com/OpenSlides/OpenSlides/blob/stable/3.4.x/server/openslides/motions/numbering.py#L230).
 This ensures that all numbers are unique.

-At last, set all new numbers.

 ### One rather complete example
 Category tree (Syntax: `(<prefix>) <Name> <ID>`, empty parenthesis, if the category does not have a prefix):